-But our adventure is really based in Florence, the city center, where we will highlight some of the places that are closely associated with Leonardo during the periods of time he resides or worked for the city.
+Our adventure is really based in Florence, the city center, where we will highlight some of the places that are closely associated with Leonardo during the periods of time he resided or worked for the city.

 1. Our first point of interest in the city center is now known as the Bargello Museum, where his father Ser Piero worked as a notary as early as 1469, and at that time it was called the Palazzo del Podesta.

-2. It was around 1469-1470 when his father, probably pushed by Leonardo’s interest in designs and finding out how things worked, apprenticed his son as a garzone in the bottega of Andrea del Verrocchio (Via dell'Agnolo/Via de' Macci).
-He remained in the workshop practicing with one of the leading Florentine painter and sculptor of his day for the next 7 years.
+2. It was around 1469-1470 when his father apprenticed his son as a garzone in the bottega of Andrea del Verrocchio (Via dell'Agnolo/Via de' Macci).
+He remained in the workshop for the next 7 years practicing with Verocchio, one of the leading Florentine painters and sculptors of his day.

 3. We can document that on August 5, 1473, Leonardo dated his first artwork in pen and ink, which consists of a landscape with a river.
-This piece is now located in the Cabinet of Drawings and Prints of the Uffizi.
 As of 2018, there is a room dedicated to the work of Leonardo in the Uffizi Gallery including other important pieces by the artist.

 The Diversity of Leonardo's Legacy

 4. Another specific date that shows up on the Leonardo timeline in Florence, is December 29, 1479.
-One of the leaders of the conspiracy of the Pazzi, Bernardo di Bandini Baroncelli (the murder of Giuliano de 'Medici), was immortalized in death by a drawing completed by Leonardo.
-An interesting event, which many say confirms a link with the de' Medici family.
+One of the leaders of the "conspiracy of the Pazzi", Bernardo di Bandini Baroncelli (the murderer of Giuliano de 'Medici), was immortalized in death by a drawing completed by Leonardo, which many say confirms a link between Leonardo and the de' Medici family.

 Perhaps one of the most intriguing aspects of Leonardo’s legacy is the diversity of his areas of interest.
-In fact, there are studies which show that the Da Vinci Code sheets also include military advice and engineering applications most likely created for Lorenzo il Magnifico during this period.
+In fact, there are studies which show that the Da Vinci Code sheets also include military advice and engineering applications most likely created specifically for Lorenzo il Magnifico and the Medici family during this period.

 5. Following documented proof of his stay in Florence, we hear from “Anonymous Gaddiano”, who left books with notes on the works of Italian artists, mainly those active in Florence.
 He speaks of Leonardo da Vinci living with the Medici and working in the Garden of San Marco in Florence in the year 1480.

-Even though the view cannot be appreciated from within the city walls, one of Leonardo’s most well-known pieces, executed around the year 1504, was painted when he was in the province of Florence.
+Even though the view cannot be appreciated from within the city walls, one of Leonardo’s best-known pieces, executed around the year 1504, was painted when he was in the province of Florence.
 For those looking to do a road trip into Chianti, follow this itinerary and you can find the location that supposedly inspired the background to the Monna Lisa.
-However, it is Castello Vicchiomaggio, now a prominent winery and Tuscan accommodation, which claims to have been the base where he resided while he actually painted this piece.
+However, new studies suggest that it is Castello Vicchiomaggio, now a prominent winery and Tuscan accommodation, was the actual base where he resided while he painted this piece.

-7. He left Florence once more to travel Italy but returned in March of 1503, when Pier Soderini gave him the task of decorating one of the great walls of the new Salone dei Cinquecento in Palazzo Vecchio, a work which would be great in size and ambition, with scenes of the "Battle of Anghiari".
+7. He left Florence once more to travel Italy but returned in March of 1503, when Pier Soderini gave him the task of decorating one of the great walls of the new Salone dei Cinquecento in Palazzo Vecchio.
+This was a work which would be monumental in size and very ambitious depicting scenes of the "Battle of Anghiari".

-On the occasion of the 500 year anniversary in 2019, Palazzo Vecchio has a special itinerary in which centers around the lost painting by Leonardo da Vinci.
-It will take through the various points of interest in the palazzo regarding Leonardo and this painting.
+On the occasion of the 500 year anniversary in 2019, Palazzo Vecchio has prepared a special itinerary which centers around the lost painting by Leonardo da Vinci.
+It will take guests through the various points of interest in the palazzo regarding Leonardo and this painting.

 The various paintings in the hall were to celebrate the concept of "republican libertas" against enemies and tyrants.
-Leonardo was to represent the clash between the Florentine and Milanese armies on June 29, 1440, the Battle of Anghiari, while on the opposite wall would have been the work of his rival Michelangelo Buonarroti, with the Battle of Cascina (July 29, 1364, against the Pisans).
+Each artist was given a different battle.
+Leonardo was to represent the clash between the Florentine and Milanese armies on June 29, 1440, known as the Battle of Anghiari.
+On the opposite wall would have been the work of his rival Michelangelo Buonarroti, with the Battle of Cascina (July 29, 1364, against the Pisans).